 If you have sensitive skin -- or if you just want to avoid agricultural chemicals -- you may want to use an organic lotion.
 On the other hand, keep in mind that nonorganic ingredients and synthetic ingredients aren't necessarily bad for your skin.
 Not everything found in nature is healthy or safe, and some organic ingredients may even irritate sensitive skin [source: USDA].

-To learn more about organic health and beauty products, see the links on the next page.
+To learn more about organic health and beauty products, see the links below.

 - Beyond Pesticides.
 "What does the USDA Organic Seal mean for you?
 A National Organic Standards Factsheeet."
 (Accessed 9/14/2009)http://www.beyondpesticides.org/organicfood/reportsandpublications/Organic_factsheet.htm

 - Birnbaum, Cara.
 "Eco-Friendly Beauty Products."
 WebMD.
 (Accessed 9/22/09) http://www.webmd.com/skin-beauty/features/eco-friendly-beauty-products?print=true

 - Gold, Mary.
 "Organic Production/Organic Food."
 USDA Alternative Farming Systems Information Center.
 6/07.
 (Accessed 9/22/09) http://www.nal.usda.gov/afsic/pubs/ofp/ofp.shtml